2D setups

 Sedov-Taylor explosion

-The following image shows the Sedov-Taylor test when the blastwave is about to reach the edge of the box:
+The following images shows the Sedov-Taylor blastwave setup as the shock is about to reach the edge of the domain, plotted both in 2D and 1D:

 Sedov-Taylor explosion